 A second benefit is that the auction works for you.
-Once your item is in the auctions possession, they will begin marketing your item.
-It will be photographed and catalogued.
-They will even send emails and catalogues to prospective buyers.
+Once your item is in the possession of the auction, they will begin marketing your item.
+It will be photographed and cataloged.
+They will even send emails and catalogs to prospective buyers.
 The auction house wants your item to sell for the highest price possible.
-This will benefit you and the auction-house.
+This will benefit you and the auction house.

 The last thing you need to understand about auctions is that it is not an exact science.
 You may get an idea of estimates by going by prior sales.
 However, you never know who will be bidding on your item on that particular day.
 There will always be a chance that your item will not sell.

 If you have a rare piece of fine art that has the potential to bring a great deal of money, you have a difficult decision to make.
 If you have time and the fees aren’t too extreme, auction is a good choice.
 Just be sure it is a reputable auction that has a proven track record with items similar to yours.

 If you are trying to decide which auction is best or are having difficulty getting in touch with a particular auction house, let us know.
 We understand the larger auctions can be hard to contact.
 If you have an item that is worthy of a high-end auction, that is where it should be.
 You should not settle for less just because you can’t get a hold of the right people or can’t email a photo correctly.
 Once we have the details about your item, we can do the work for you.
 We will get your information to the right specialist at the right auction.
 Then, (with your permission) we will give the specialist your contact information.
 We do not charge any fees for our services so please feel free to contact us.

 The buy-back fee is the amount an auction charges the consigner if the item does not sell.